Cow Wallpaper

-Andy Warhol's Cow Wallpaper was the first in a series of wallpaper designs he created from the 1960s to the 1980s.
+Cow Wallpaper is a screen print by American artist Andy Warhol in 1966.
+Warhol created a series of four screen prints from 1966 to 1976.

+Background
-According to Warhol, the inspiration for the cow image came from art dealer Ivan Karp:

-Another time he said, "Why don't you paint some cows, they're so wonderfully pastoral and such a durable image in the history of the arts."
+According to Warhol, the inspiration for the cow image came from art dealer Ivan Karp: "Why don't you paint some cows, they're so wonderfully pastoral and such a durable image in the history of the arts."
 (Ivan talked like this.)
 I don't know how "pastoral" he expected me to make them, but when he saw the huge cow heads — bright pink on a bright yellow background — that I was going to have made into rolls of wallpaper, he was shocked.
 But after a moment he exploded with: "They're super-pastoral!
 They're ridiculous!
 They're blazingly bright and vulgar!"
 I mean, he loved those cows and for my next show we papered all the walls in the gallery with them.

-The show Warhol refers to is his April 1966 show at the Leo Castelli Gallery, which consisted only of Cow Wallpaper in one room, and a second room with Warhol's silver helium-filled Clouds.
+The cow image is believed to have come from E.S.
+Harrison's book, Judging Dairy Cattle.

+Some art critics have suggested Warhol appropriated the idea from Yayoi Kusama's One Thousand Boats Show (1963).
+In this installation work, Kusama wallpapered the gallery with 999 identical images of a boat sculpture.

+Analysis

 The historian and critic Barbara Rose interpreted Cow Wallpaper as a commentary on the nature of art collecting and the character of the institutions where art is displayed.
 In a review of Warhol's 1971 retrospective show at the Whitney, she observed that cows are a common subject of genre paintings that people display in their homes, and that the wallpaper made the Whitney look like "a boutique".
 She continued: "Of course the museum has been a boutique for a long time, and people have been treating paintings like wallpaper even longer.
 But Andy spells it out with his usual cruel clarity."

+Exhibitions

+Warhol's April 1966 show at the Leo Castelli Gallery in New York consisted of Cow Wallpaper in one room, and a second room with Warhol's silver helium-filled Clouds.

+At Warhol's request, the pink and yellow Cow Wallpaper was used as the backdrop to cover all the walls for his 1971 retrospective at the Whitney in New York.